LeStolz/XR-Interactive/README.md

 As what is shown on the large display is the ZED's camera feed, a screen point (think of it as a pixel) on the large display should corresponds to the screen point on the ZED's feed of the camera with the same coordinates (assuming the origin is at the bottom left of each screen).
 The same argument can be made for the virtual large display and the ZED virtual camera (provided by the Unity ZED SDK which has the same parameters as the real camera).

-Thus, by calculating the 2D coordinates of the crosshair on the virtual display relative to its origin, we can deduce the coordinates of the screen point on the virtual camera feed.
+Thus, by calculating the 2D coordinates of the crosshair on the virtual display relative to the display's origin, we can deduce the coordinates of the screen point on the virtual camera feed.
 Then, we just need to call the virtual ZED camera's `ScreenPointToRay` function to cast a ray from the camera to the virtual point that corresponds to the screen point on the ZED camera.
 This point is the virtual point that the spectator is pointing at through the large display.

 ## Extension Interactions